fgauna12/fgauna12.github.io/_posts/2020-04-02-provisioning-a-vm-with-an-azure-devops-deployment-group-agent-with-terraform.md

 ---
 layout: post
-title: Provisioning a VM with an Azure DevOps deployment group agent with Terraform
+title: Create a VM with an deployment group agent using Terraform
 tags:
   - devops
   - azure